ministryofjustice/vis-prototype/source/special-measures.md

 title: Special Measures
 ---

-Some victims of crime can find it difficult or scary to talk about what happened to them.
-The Victims Code means that organisations have agreed to give extra help to these people to make sure they get the best chance of a fair trial.
+Some victims of crime can find it difficult or scary to talk about what happened.
+The Victims' Code means that organisations have agreed to give extra help to these people to make sure they get the best chance of a fair trial.

 When you go to the police

 - you should be able to ask to give evidence in a private room if you find it embarrassing
 - you can ask for a [Needs Assessment](/glossary.html#needs-assessment) to make sure you get special help on further visits.